pearpages/my-blog-v1/_posts/2016-03-10-about-testing.markdown

 Tests should be run on every save.

+---
+layout: post
+title: "About Testing"
+categories: Testing
+date:  2016-03-10 08:18:22
+author: Pere Pages
+---

+#### Contents

+{:.no_toc}
+* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ### Unit Testing a Class

 Control the dependencies.
 I am not going to look beyond the class I am testing.